ethan-id/find-your-park/README.md

 - [ ] Add support for campgrounds
 - [ ] Add route for specific campgrounds
 - [ ] Add filtering to the homepage so only show specific markers
+- [ ] Add UI for showing related campgrounds and parks on their routes